jabyess/ripl-project/README.md

 - Clean the data in a more realistic way, so we don't end up with duplicate salaries per job title per state
 - Think about what other data could be shown on map, in detail or overview
 - Add close button for detail view
+- Use schema validation for state_abbr path parameter